 Internal organ injuries can be very dangerous because they often go undetected until the victim suffers serious complications well after the injury is sustained.
-The Chicago auto accident attorneys of Rosenfeld Injury Lawyers recognize the need for all car, truck and motorcycle accident victims to undergo adequate medical evaluations to detect and identify internal organ injuries.
+The Chicago auto accident attorneys of Rosenfeld Injury Lawyers LLC recognize the need for all car, truck and motorcycle accident victims to undergo adequate medical evaluations to detect and identify internal organ injuries.
 Unfortunately, many victims refuse treatment at the scene of the accident, believing that there is nothing wrong.
 However, making the decision to undergo a comprehensive medical evaluation at an emergency room or urgent care center immediately after an accident could make the difference between the early detection of a serious internal organ injury and debilitating or fatal injury.

 Causes of Internal Injury During Auto Accidents

 Our Chicago auto injury lawyers cannot express how important it is to receive a medical evaluation following any car, truck or motorcycle accident— even if you feel perfectly fine.
 This is because there are powerful forces exerted on the body during a collision.
 Some of the worst injuries occur underneath the skin caused by the crushing power exerted on the body's internal organs from momentum, kinetic energy and gravity.
 Victims could walk away from an auto accident one day feeling fine and wake up weeks later with serious injuries that threaten their life or long term health.
 Consider the following causes of internal injuries before refusing medical treatment.

 - Blunt trauma.
 These types of injuries occur when you’ve been thrown into a blunt object during a collision, like when you are thrown off your bike in a motorcycle accident or when your head hits the steering wheel in a car accident.
 While no open wound results, your blood vessels and organs may be compressed or sustain damage when your body strikes the object.
 This is also a common cause of broken ribs and spinal injuries.